andrewargeros/Lancaster-County-Home-Values/README.md

 ## Photo Downloads

 As part of the above scraping process, the `href` tag of the listing's cover image is extracted as a feature.
 After mild cleaning using R, these links are downloaded into .png files using `imagedownloader.py`.
 These are saved for image detection/classification later.

+## OpenRouteService

+In R, the OpenRouteService API is used to calculate the driving time and distance from each listing to both Lancaster and Philadelphia, PA.
+API tokens can be requested at https://openrouteservice.org/ .
+Note, with a free account, only 2000 directions requests can be made perday, thus it currently takes two attemps to run the code to generate these listings.

+## RestB API

+Using a trial of the RestB API, a neural-based API for real estate listings.
+By passing the listing cover images to the api, a classification of, first whether the image is of a house, and in what style of architecture is the house built.